Hubbard Radio Washington DC, LLC. All rights reserved. This website is not intended for users located within the European Economic Area.

 The Alzheimer’s Association is the largest nonprofit funder of Alzheimer’s research, currently investing $300 million in 920 active best-of-field projects in 45 countries, spanning six continents.
 Our grants have funded some of the most instrumental research in Alzheimer’s science.

 We accelerate research through TrialMatch®, a free clinical studies matching service for people living with the disease, caregivers and healthy volunteers.

 Science Hub is a free app that provides the latest news, information and expert views about Alzheimer’s and dementia research.

 Advocating to improve the lives of all those affected by Alzheimer’s and dementia

-The Alzheimer’s Association is the leading voice for Alzheimer’s disease advocacy, fighting for critical research, prevention and care initiatives at the federal, state and local levels.
+The Alzheimer’s Association is the leading voice for Alzheimer’s disease advocacy, fighting for critical research, prevention and care initiatives at the federal and state level.

 Together with the Alzheimer’s Impact Movement (AIM), a separately incorporated advocacy affiliate of the Association, and our nationwide network of advocates, we engage elected officials and help to encourage passage of landmark legislation, including the National Alzheimer’s Project Act, which mandated the creation of the first ever national plan to fight Alzheimer’s, and funding of more than $3.5 billion annually in Alzheimer’s and dementia research at the National Institutes of Health (NIH).

 You can make a difference, too!
 Volunteer.
 Advocate.
 Donate.
 Stand with us today to help us achieve our vision of a world without Alzheimer’s and all other dementia®.